westphae/geomag/README.md

 `wmm_grid` is coming soon.
 It will calculate magnetic field values for a grid of locations and/or times.

-## Libraries
+## Packages
-Two libraries are provided by this package:
+Two packages are provided by this library:

 ### egm96
 Package egm96 provides a representation of the 1996 Earth Gravitational Model (EGM96),